pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 The `Sized` trait in Rust is an auto trait and a marker trait.

 Auto traits are traits that get automatically implemented for a type if it passes certain conditions.
 Marker traits are traits that mark a type as having a certain property.
-Marker traits do not have any trait items such as methods, associated functions, associated consts, or associated types.
+Marker traits do not have any trait items such as methods, associated functions, associated constants, or associated types.
 All auto traits are marker traits but not all marker traits are auto traits.
 Auto traits must be marker traits so the compiler can provide an automatic default implementation for them, which would not be possible if the trait had any trait items.

 A type gets an auto `Sized` implementation if all of its members are also `Sized`.
 What "members" means depends on the containing type, for example: fields of a struct, variants of an enum, elements of an array, items of a tuple, and so on.
 Once a type has been "marked" with a `Sized` implementation that means its size in bytes is known at compile time.